JuanD0C/Bases-II/README.md

 This repository contains all deliverables corresponding to the course databases II, in this you will find:

 1. [Workshop 1](Workshop-1/Workshop_1.pdf): First deliverable with the initial proposals to the project.
+2. [Workshop 2](Workshop-2/Workshop_2.pdf): Second deliverable with the feedback of the previos one, and more information.